 10. Maintain sharp lines.
 Keep the cheek line natural if it’s not too high and not too irregular — or trim it to a clean line.
 The neckline always needs to be trimmed for a well-groomed look.
 In many cases, you can trim the neckline with a good beard trimmer and don’t need to shave with cream and a razor.

 11. There’s nothing wrong with a little shaving.
 Even if you want a relatively natural look, there’s nothing wrong with shaving a few stray hairs on your cheeks or neck.
-Even a huge natural beard needs some maintenance around the edges.
-This is perhaps one of the most-often-overlooked beard grooming tips.
+Even a huge natural beard often needs some maintenance around the edges.
+This is perhaps one of the most often-overlooked beard grooming tips.

 12. Beards need to be washed.
-There are guys who advocate not washing your beard to maintain natural oils, but this leads to skin problems and too much oil over time.
+Some guys advocate not washing your beard to maintain natural oils, but this leads to skin problems and too much oil over time.
+Just don’t wash too often.
+Once a week is usually more than enough.
 Comb your beard to detangle it, then wash with a very mild shampoo and apply a beard conditioner.
 The right conditioning and finishing product will make you look and feel better.